 - Hiring Consultants Audit rated as 'Limited Assurance'.
-Follow-up work is currently in progress and an update will be provided at the next Audit Committee meeting. - Continuing Health Care and S117 Aftercare Audit rated as 'Improvements Required'.
-Follow-up work is due to commence September 2021.
+Audit work not yet undertaken as delayed by client and we are linking with the Chief Officer of Children's Services to make progess. - Continuing Health Care and S117 Aftercare Audit rated as 'Improvements Required'.
+Follow-up work is due to commence Nov/Dec 2021.